bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/boost-material.md

 Disclaimer: This is based on discussion between \@Jesus and \@yichizhng on Discord.
 All credit goes to them.

-By using [Lagrange multiplier](https://en.wikipedia.org/wiki/Lagrange_multiplier) method, we have this system:
+By using the [Lagrange multiplier](https://en.wikipedia.org/wiki/Lagrange_multiplier) method, we have this system:

 $$\frac{\partial F}{\partial x} = \lambda\frac{\partial G}{\partial x}$$